-Ultimately, no matter what “shot” is chosen there are some time-tested fundamentals that most top short game players utilize.
-The best place to start learning these fundamentals is by reading a couple classic books from two recognized short game gurus – Phil Mickelson and David Pelz.
+Ultimately, no matter what “shot” is chosen, there are some time-tested fundamentals that most top short game players utilize.
+The best place to start learning these fundamentals is by reading a couple of classic books from two recognized short game gurus – Phil Mickelson and David Pelz.

-In 2009 Mickelson published Secrets of the Short Game and it instantly became a classic.
-The book focuses on both fundamental technique as well as real on-course insight.
-When you read the book you get big doses of fundamental mechanics as well as Phil Mickelson’s famous flare as only he can deliver it.
+In 2009 Mickelson published Secrets of the Short Game, and it instantly became a classic.
+The book focuses on both fundamental techniques as well as real on-course insight.
+When you read the book, you get big doses of time-tested mechanics as well as Phil Mickelson’s famous flare as only he can deliver it.

-The book goes into detail on chipping, pitching, sand play, putting and flop and lob.
-The book is easy to read, has plenty of visuals and is comprehensive in its instruction about the short game.
+The book goes into detail on chipping, pitching, sand play, putting, and flop and lob shots.
+The book is easy to read, has plenty of visuals, and is comprehensive in its instruction about the short game.

 While Phil Mickelsson is one of the best short game players of all time, Dave Pelz is considered the preeminent teacher of the short game.
 Much like Vic Braden in tennis, Dave Pelz was one of the first teachers to bring advanced analytics into golf instruction, specifically applied to all shots within 50 yards of the pin.

-At 450 pages.
-Pelz’s book, Short Game Bible: Master the Finesse Swing and Lower Your Score dives into the nitty gritty science and analytics behind short game technique and strategy.
-Even with its considerable detail, this book is very easy to read, comprehend and put into action.
-It should be mentioned that Dave Pelz has been Phil Mickelson short game coach for decades.
+At 450 pages, Pelz’s book, Short Game Bible: Master the Finesse Swing and Lower Your Score, dives into the nitty-gritty science and analytics behind short game technique and strategy.
+Even with its considerable detail, this book is very easy to read, comprehend, and put into action.
+It should be mentioned; Dave Pelz has been Phil Mickelson’s short game coach for decades.

 Best Short Game Training Aids: Best Home Chipping Net and Small Practice Mat

-We recommend the JEF World of Golf Chipping Net as a great net for at home chipping practice.
+We recommend the JEF World of Golf Chipping Net as an excellent net for at home chipping practice.

 The Chipping Net is 4.5 pounds and is very easy to set up and take down.
 It also comes at a reasonable price point.

-At the end of the day, improvement comes from practice — consistent, continuous and focused practice.
+At the end of the day, improvement comes from practice — consistent, continuous, and focused training.
 The worst part of a short game practice is gathering up the balls.
-The task is tedious, time-consuming and back breaking.
+The task is tedious, time-consuming, and back-breaking.

 Whether you are in your back yard or at a short game range, a golf ball shagger greatly accelerates picking up golf balls and is a true blessing.

 This shag tube easily fits within most golf bags and holds 23 balls.
 This Ball Retriever has a click lever mechanism that secures or releases balls from the plastic tube.
-The trigger can be operated with your foot or hand.
+The trigger is operated with your foot or hand.